kaminiwalunj/AI-102-AIEngineer/Instructions/09-language-understanding-app.md

 8. Right-click the **09-luis-app** folder and open an integrated terminal.
 Then enter the following command (be sure to include the quotation marks!):

     ```
-    GetIntent "What's the time?"
+    .\GetIntent "What's the time?"
     ```

 9. Review the JSON response returned by your app, which should indicate the top scoring intent predicted for your input (which should be **GetTime**).
 10. Try the following command:

     ```
-    GetIntent "What's today's date?"
+    .\GetIntent "What's today's date?"
     ```

 11. Examine the response and verify that it predicts the **GetDate** intent.
 12. Try the following command:

     ```
-    GetIntent "What time is it in Sydney?"
+    .\GetIntent "What time is it in Sydney?"
     ```

 13. Examine the response and verify that it includes a **Location** entity.